Anku5hk/Programmers_guide_to_Python/book.md

 # Example 3: Defining a function with a default parameter and return statement
 def my_function3(var1, var2, var3, return_op=False):
-    # Note: return_op is a default parameter, they should always follow later
+    # Note: 'return_op' is a default parameter, they should always follow later
     if return_op:
         # did something, now returning something
         return var1 + var2 + var3